7 hybrid meeting best practices for attendees

 And since remote attendees often appear in different locations on the virtual conference grid, it's helpful to have the person finishing their intro pass things off to another participant on the call to avoid awkward silences between introductions.
 It's also an excellent way to break the ice among people who might not have worked together.
 A short team-building exercise is another way to get conversation flowing and create cohesion among the team.

-1. Speak into the mic
+5. Speak into the mic

 For the meeting to run smoothly and so all voices can be heard, attendees should speak toward the mic at a volume where other participants can clearly hear them.
 This is particularly important for in-person attendees, who may turn to address someone else in the room.
 Of course, technology has a way of acting up, so if someone's mic is off or the group is not hearing them it’s okay to give them a nudge on the chat.

-1. Chime in
+6. Chime in

-1. Practice awareness
+7. Practice awareness

 When the conversation is active, each attendee needs to practice awareness.
 Between internet lag and technical issues, interruptions are inevitable.
 It can be challenging to tell when someone is about to speak, which is why it's so important that attendees pay attention when other team members are trying to contribute to the conversations.
 For facilitators, periodically pausing for questions gives attendees a chance to speak up without interrupting and allows members with internet lag a chance to catch up and contribute.

 A successful hybrid meeting uses visual collaboration and technical resources to bring a physically distant team together and create innovative solutions.
-Using these hybrid meeting best practices will help empower teams to face the unique challenges remote work poses, enhancing the meeting experience itself so that teams can work together even miles apart.
+Using these hybrid meeting best practices will empower teams to face the unique challenges remote work poses, enhancing the meeting experience itself so that teams can work together even miles apart.

 About Lucidspark